open-condo-software/condo/apps/condo/docs/code-conventions.md

 }
 ```

-Imports in components should be in order:
+Imports in components should be in special readable order.
 **Imports order**:
 1. React import
 2. External dependencies (from node_modules, @core deps treated as external too)